Turnitin Tackles Contract Cheating With New Solution

 What is Authorship Investigate?

-While “contract cheating” is certainly unethical, by some estimates, up to 15.7% of students pay other people to complete their work.
-Unfortunately, traditional plagiarism-detection solutions generally cannot identify contract cheating because the submitted work is original.
+While “contract cheating” is certainly unethical, by some estimates, as many as 15.7% of students pay other people to do their work.
+Unfortunately, traditional plagiarism-detection solutions generally cannot identify contract cheating if the work turned in is, in fact, original.

-Authorship Investigate, Turnitin’s newest solution, is billed by the company as the first education technology product developed to address contract cheating.
-In a press release issued on March 13, Turnitin emphasized that Authorship Investigate has been designed to reduce the uncertainty and administrative burden of investigating contract cheating.
-Using document metadata, forensic linguistic analysis, and natural language processing, Authorship Investigate collates a student’s past assignments to identify patterns.
+Authorship Investigate, Turnitin’s newest solution, is billed by the company as the first product designed specifically to tackle contract cheating.
+In a press release issued on March 13, Turnitin emphasized that Authorship Investigate has been designed to reduce the huge onus placed on institutions who attempt to crack down on contract cheating.
+Using clues, such as document metadata and forensic linguistic analysis, Authorship Investigate collates a student’s past assignments to identify patterns.
 If a new essay is notably different in style, quality, or diction, it is flagged as a potential case of contract cheating.

 Turnitin CEO, Chris Caren, is excited about the launch of Turnitin’s newest solution for educators: “After years of development and testing, we’re thrilled to bring Authorship Investigate to the higher education market.
 We hope that broad adoption of this tool will not only help institutions efficiently investigate whether students are doing their own work, but will also bring visibility to the problem of contract cheating.”